Student Loans

 Student loans make higher education more affordable; many student loans offer low interest rates and flexible repayment terms with no credit check required.

 Federal student loan programs are available for students seeking to finance their higher education.
-Pursue the degree program of your choice by filling out the Free Application for Federal Student Aid, or FAFSA form.
+Pursue the degree program of your choice by filling out the Free Application for Federal Student Aid (FAFSA) form.
 Federal student loans are issued through the government; they are not the same as private loans.
 Understanding the differences in the student loan offers can help you to make informed decisions about how to pay for your college education.
 The cost of tuition is different in each school, and the FAFSA application for financial aid must be submitted correctly for each one.

 Students Transitioning to Work

 Students often face an array of challenges after graduation, and entering the workforce is a transitional process.
-You can ensure a smooth transition into the workforce by setting up the right student loan repayment plan with your loan servicer.
+You can ensure a smooth transition into the workforce by setting up the right student loan repayment plan with your federal loan servicer.
 Financial relief can be obtained by carefully reviewing each repayment plan.
 The transition from higher education to employment is easier when you set up an appropriate payment plan to reflect the realities of your unique situation.

 Advantages of Federal Student Loans